MiroHallo/mt-major-minor/README.md

 Major and Minor double-couple decomposition preserving the dominant PT-axis
 ***************************************

-  Open-source Matlab codes for decomposition of non-double-couple moment tensors (MTs) with preserved dominant P- or T-axis.
+  Codes for decomposition of non-double-couple moment tensors (MTs) with preserved dominant P- or T-axis.
 The dominant axis direction is preserved for both the major and minor double-couple MTs.
 The Python script can be used for plotting of the trinity of beach-balls.